MichalWawro/Muscle-Up/README.md

   - Java 17+,
   - Maven 3.9+
 2. **Clone the repository**

   Run `git clone https://github.com/MichalWawro/Muscle-Up.git` to clone the repository,

 3. **Backend setup**

   In the 'server' folder run the command `mvn spring-boot:run`,

 4. **Frontend Setup**

   In the 'client' folder run the command `ng serve`,

 5. **Try the application yourself**

-  If set up correctly, the application you should be able to open the app on http://localhost:4200 in your browser.
+  If set up correctly, you should be able to open the app on http://localhost:4200 in your browser.